Mazda CX-3: United States

 CX-3 sales began in the United States in the end of 2015, as a model for 2016.
 It replaced the similar Mazda2 subcompact in the market in North America.

 Across the model lineup, power is provided by an updated (2018) 2.0-litre Skyactiv-G engine that develops 146 bhp and 148 lb ft (201 Nm) of torque.
 It is connected to a six speed automatic transmission that can be paired to an optional all wheel drive system.

 In the United States, the entry level CX-3 Sport, Touring and Grand Touring all feature cruise control, power windows/lock, and a 60/40 split folding rear seat.
 Other highlights include a rearview camera, Bluetooth connectivity, and an infotainment system, Mazda Connect, with a 7-inch display as standard equipment.

 For the 2020 model year in the United States, the Touring and Grand Touring trim levels were dropped in order to make room for the Mazda CX-30 leaving only the base Sport trim, with AWD being the only option.
 Newly standard equipment for the Sport trim include Apple CarPlay and Android Auto as well as the i-Activesense safety suite.

 The CX-3 was discontinued in United States for 2022, marking 2021 as the final model year.
 It was effectively replaced by the Mazda CX-30, which was introduced in 2020.

 Asia

 In Asia, the CX-3 is sold in countries such as Malaysia, Singapore, Thailand, Philippines and Indonesia, and was introduced progressively from 2016.
 Similarly, the CX-3 is offered with a 2.0-litre four-cylinder petrol engine or a 1.5-litre Skyactiv-D diesel engine.

+The Japanese-market CX-3 was discontinued in 2026, without a successor model.